-Bunching Charitable Donations: Prepaying charitable contributions on an alternating or every few years basis allows taxpayers to itemize deductions in the year contributions are made and use the standard deduction in years featuring little or no donations.
-For 2020, consider bunching donations to take advantage of the tax deduction limits reduced by the CARES Act (discussed above).

-- A Donor Advised Fund (DAF) is a vehicle that could be used and makes it easy for taxpayers to bunch donations.
-With it, the taxpayer is able to claim the charitable deduction in the year of funding the DAF, and can make grant requests to desired charities over a period of years. - If you would like to create a donor advised fund in 2020, you can establish one as late as December 31st; however, additional time may be required if you are planning on funding the account with anything other than cash.
-Our firm has established a donor advised fund as a simple accommodation to our clients and friends if you are interested in employing this tax saving technique. - Charitable Lead Annuity Trusts (CLATs).
-CLATs are charitable trusts designed to pay an annuity to charitable beneficiaries, and then at the trust's termination the remaining assets are returned to the grantor or are assigned to family members.
+- Bunching Charitable Donations: Prepaying charitable contributions on an alternating or every few years basis allows taxpayers to itemize deductions in the year contributions are made and use the standard deduction in years when there is little or no charitable giving.
+For 2021, consider bunching donations to take advantage of the tax deduction limits reduced by the CARES Act (discussed above). - A Donor Advised Fund (DAF) is a vehicle that could be used and makes it easy for taxpayers to bunch donations.
+Using a DAF, the taxpayer is able to claim the charitable deduction in the year of funding and can make grants from the DAF to desired charities over a period of years. - If you would like to create a donor advised fund in 2021, you can establish one as late as December 31st; however, additional time may be required if you are planning on funding the account with anything other than cash.
+Our Firm has established a donor advised fund as an accommodation to our clients and friends. - Charitable Lead Annuity Trusts (CLATs).
+CLATs are charitable trusts designed to pay an annuity to charitable beneficiaries during their term, after which the remaining assets are returned to the grantor or distributed to family members.
 CLAT creators can enjoy a current income tax deduction for the present value of the payments expected to go to charity over the term of the trust.
-The discount rate is the IRS 7520 rate (currently 1.31% in December 2020).

-Planning opportunity: CLATs can be used to offset current income with charitable deductions, with the possibility of the remaining assets returning to the taxpayer or to family members.
+The discount rate is the IRS 7520 rate (currently 1.60% in December 2021). - \ Planning opportunity.
+CLATs can be used to offset current income with charitable deductions, with the possibility of the remaining assets returning to the taxpayer or to family members.
 The CLAT can be designed to reduce current income tax and have little or no gift tax (depending on who gets any remainder and the terms of the trust).
 The value of the remainder depends on the performance of the CLAT's assets.
-Performance returns in excess of the IRS prescribed rate (the 7520 rate) result in remainder assets that can be returned to the taxpayer or be assigned to family members.
+Performance returns in excess of the IRS prescribed rate (the 7520 rate) result in remainder assets that can be returned to the taxpayer or be passed to family members.

 Qualified Charitable Distribution (QCD) from an IRA.
 If you are at least age 701⁄2, have an IRA, and plan to donate to charity this year, another consideration to make a QCD from your IRA.
-This action can satisfy charitable goals and allows funds to be withdrawn from an IRA without any tax consequences.
-A QCD can also be appealing because it can be used to satisfy your required minimum distribution (RMD)-up to \$100,000 for tax year 2020.
+This strategy can satisfy charitable goals and allows funds to be distributed from an IRA without any tax consequences.
+A QCD can also be appealing because it can be used to satisfy your required minimum distribution (RMD)-up to \$100,000 - for tax year 2021.

-QCDs may be appealing if you have few other deductions or if you are already close to your charitable deduction limitations.
-Because the tax-free QCD is never reported as a deduction, it is not counted against the charitable limits and does not require itemization to be effective.
+QCDs may be attractive if you have few other deductions or if you are already close to your charitable deduction limitations.
+Because the tax-free QCD is never reported as a deduction, it is not counted against the charitable limits and does not require you to itemize deductions to be effective.

-Alternatively, if you are subject to an RMD and have a desire to contribute to a charity, you could take the RMD proceeds as a taxable distribution and use them to make a charitable donation.
+Alternatively, if you are required to take an RMD and have a desire to contribute to a charity, you could use the RMD proceeds to make a charitable donation.
 Your IRA distribution would then be reported as income, but the subsequent charitable contribution using the proceeds from the RMD would generally offset the tax consequences-to the extent that the limits allow it.